kitajs/docs/recipes/migration.md

 Remember: **This will be a migration across different frameworks.**

 First you need to migrate your project from `Express` to `Fastify`.
-While migrating from, its recommended to already register Routes in the Kita way, to reduce the amount of work needed to migrate to Kita.
+While doing so, we recommend following Kita's guidelines on registering Routes in order to reduce the amount of work needed to migrate to Kita.

 ::: tip